 With skin cancers that are larger, a local flap reconstruction, or skin graft is often used.
 Reconstruction techniques like flap reconstructions and grafts are procedures where skin is taken from another area or an adjacent area of the body to rebuild the appearance of the wound.

 - A local flap involves repositioning healthy, neighboring skin over the wound site.

 - A skin graft may be used if sufficient adjacent tissue is not available.
 This technique involves removing a small area of skin from another part of the body and using it to resurface the wound.

+Orange County patients who are in need of skin cancer treatment or reconstruction after removing skin cancer can schedule a consultation.
 If you have undergone skin cancer removal and are in need of reconstruction, please schedule a consultation.
-I will be more than happy to discuss your options and determine if this procedure is an option for you.
+Dr. Yoo will be more than happy to discuss your options and determine if this procedure is an option for you.